sydney-machine-learning/violence-movies/readme.md

-# YOLO-CNN-LSTM Model for Image Classification
+# Deep learning framework for video-based violence and abuse detection in movies
 ## Requirements
 To run the code in this repository, you need to have the following libraries installed: